Ulfenstein768/API-Documentation/APIDoc/docs/intro.md

 ---

 ## information on Query Params
+There is ususally some message indicating an error if one happens, but if there is a fault on our part, you can always check out the HTTP request response.

 Here is a list of all the query params.
 Use them to understand and see if the HTTP requests are succesful.

 |HTTP STATUS CODE SUMMARY|
 |----------|